Rustom (film): Plot

 Indian Navy officer Commander Rustom Pavri is happily married to Cynthia Pavri in 1959, 12 years after the independence from the British colonial government in Bombay.
 Their marriage hits rockbottom when he discovers that she is having an affair with his friend Vikram Makhija.
 After returning early from his deployment, Rustom discovers Vikram's love letters in Cynthia's cupboard.
 While trying to find her, Rustom sees them together.
 He returns home and waits for Cynthia to return and then confronts her with the love letters, but walks away before Cynthia can explain.
 Rustom then gets himself a pistol from the naval ship's armory and makes a trunk call to K. G. Bakshi at Defence Secretariat, New Delhi.
 Afterwards, he searches for Vikram, first in his office Imperial Motors and then at his home.
 After Rustom enters Vikram's bedroom, the servant hears three gunshots and rushes to the room, to discover Vikram dead with three bullets on his chest and Rustom walking away with the pistol in his hand.
-Rustom immediately surrenders to the Bombay police and Senior Inspector Vincent Lobo starts the investigation.
+He immediately surrenders to the Bombay police and Senior Inspector Vincent Lobo starts the investigation.

 Vikram's sister Preeti Makhija meets the public prosecutor, Lakshman Khangani to get Rustom the toughest punishment possible.
 Rustom refuses anybody's help and decides to fight the case on his own and prefers police custody.
 Rustom's senior naval officer, Rear Admiral Prashant Kamath, sends two goons to Rustom's house to search for a set of critical documents, but they fail to find anything.
 Scared, Cynthia rushes to jail to inform Rustom, who finally meets and listens to Cynthia's story, about how she was lonely and upset when Rustom went away to London for many months.
 With the connivance of Preeti, Vikram took advantage of Cynthia's loneliness and she fell for him.
 However, on the day of Vikram's murder, Cynthia had already broken-up with him for the sake of her marriage.
 She was slapped by Vikram after she broke up with him and got injured and walked out of Vikram's house.

 On Rustom's instructions, Cynthia blackmails Kamath for ₹5 crore in exchange for the vital documents he needed.
 In the court hearing, Rustom unexpectedly pleads not guilty in front of the Judge Patel, which leads to a 9-member jury trial.
 At the culmination of the trial, Rustom is found not guilty by the jury since he shot Vikram in self-defence.
 Meanwhile, it is found that Lobo was in New Delhi and he had met Bakshi to obtain the recording of the trunk call that Rustom had made, which wasn't mentioned about in the entire hearing.
 When back in Bombay, the trunk call is played, convincing almost everyone that Rustom is guilty, and the court proceedings end for the jury to decide on their opinion.